PoojaBagali48/Selenium_WebAutomation/readme.md

 ## Features

 - **Automated Tests**: Developing using Selenium WebDriver and Java.
-- **Test Reports**: Generate using ExtentReports for detailed insights on test execution.
+- **Test Reports**: Generated using ExtentReports for detailed insights on test execution.
 - **CI/CD Integration**: Compatible with Jenkins for continuous integration and continuous deployment.

 ## Prerequisites